pentagramswheel/libra/README.md

 ###### Draft

-The `Draft` method constructs a draft template, given the player who initialized it `initialPlayer`, the abbreviation of the section which the draft is occurring in `abbreivation`, and the number draft `draft` it is for the section.
+The `Draft` method constructs a draft template, given the player who initialized it `initialPlayer`, the abbreviation of the section which the draft is occurring in `abbreivation`, the number draft `draft` it is for the section, and the user inputted slash command `sc`.

 ###### toggleDraft